hayes/pothos/.changeset/plenty-zoos-act.md

 '@pothos/core': minor
 ---

-allow connection fields to be promises, add builder.completeValue helper
+- allow connection fields (edges / pageInfo) to be promises
+- add completeValue helper to core for unwrapping MaybePromise values